stedavkle/personal-site/md/about/index.md

 policy at Carnegie Mellon University in Pittsburgh.
 My resume is available upon request.

-The site does not use tracking or analytics, nor do any of the distributed web applications I have built.
-Thus, the only feedback I get is from people reaching out to me.
-If you like my work, please send me a message!
+The site does not use tracking or analytics.
+The only way I know people visit is when they contact me directly.

 # Contact

 I can be reached at [jstrieb@cmu.edu](mailto:jstrieb@cmu.edu).

-Alternatively, use the form below to contact me directly.
-A chatbot delivers these messages directly to my cell phone.
-Don't forget to include contact information if you would like a response!
+Alternatively, use the form below.
+A chatbot delivers the messages directly to my cell phone.
+Include an email if you would like a response!

 <div class="contact-form">
 <noscript>